ddavignon/project2-chatapp/README.md

 ## What are known problems, if any, with your project?

  I am having trouble getting the chat list to load on the bottom without overflow.
 I think it is an issue with the Material-UI List components.
+No Google Sign In...

 ## How would you improve if you had more time?

+ I would improve the UI of the chat list when a new message is entered.
+I would also add in Google Sign in.
+The user connected can be a little buggy testing with the same user across multiple browsers.